lab-paper-code/CLNet/README.md

 'train_data', 'val_data', and 'test_data' are required to reproduce our results.

-You must download the Apnea-ECG Database from the link or save the data_set directory.
+You must download the Apnea-ECG Database from the link.

 Create the pre_processing_data directory and then execute `preprocessing.py`.